qunitjs/qunit/docs/api/QUnit/test.if.md

 If the condition is true, this is equivalent to calling [`QUnit.test()`](./test.md).

-If the conditional is false, this is equivalent to calling [`QUnit.test.skip()`](./test.skip.md), and test will not run.
+If the conditional is false, this is equivalent to calling [`QUnit.test.skip()`](./test.skip.md), and the test will not run.
 Instead, it will be listed in the results as a "skipped" test.

 Use cases:
 * Skip tests for a feature not supported in an older browser, when cross-browser testing in CI.